 Study abroad Students are allowed to do internships during their summer break.
 This not only helps them get the applicable industry experience but also helps them earn between $3000 to $ 5000 that can again be used to pay a part of the education loan.

 We also advise students to build a budget and stick to it.
-Removing luxuries and needless spendings and saving every penny should be a goal.
+Removing luxuries and needless spending and saving every penny should be a goal.
 This not only helps you save money but also get used to a lifestyle that is not extravagant.
 This will be helpful when you start earning and have money to spend but are wise enough to stick to your budget.

 What Are The Top Tips on Interest Amount Repayment?

+The loan repayment process is very simple.
 The first tip here is to study your financial condition and then decide whether you can manage to pay the full or partial interest during the moratorium period.
 This analysis will give you a clear picture of your financial liability and your ability to repay and thus help you plan and repay in an organized manner without any hassle.

 Students should take advantage of features such as margin money, lower interest rates for women, benefits of schemes like Rinn Raksha, Interest subvention by banks for differently-abled or economically weak students and take advantage of the various premiums offered by the government.
+This is something you need to keep in mind when planning your loan repayment process.

 Students are advised to take the loan amount in installments rather than in one go.
 Because the interest is calculated on the amount disbursed and not on the amount sanctioned.
 Hence, taking loan amounts in installments will help students to reduce their interest burden.